 Making a House a Home

-There are some essentials that, to me, took my new house to the status of MY HOME.
+There are at least 6 essentials to making a house a HOME.
 When we moved in, it was someone else’s home and it took our touches and our things to make it ours.

 When we purchased it, everything outside was painted white, which was great for staging and selling.